-- (1) The Company compensates its independent directors as follows: annual retainer of \$25,000, additional annual retainer of \$25,000 for the Chairman of the Board, additional annual retainer of \$10,000 for committee chairs, \$1,500 per board meeting attended in person, and \$1,000 for all other board and subcommittee meetings. - (2) On December 22, 2010, the Company and Dr. Marianne Sadar entered into a consulting agreement, subsequently amended February 1, 2013 and February 1, 2015, whereby Dr. Sadar receives a monthly consulting fee of

-C\$15,000 and various bonuses payable on the achievement of milestones such as IND filings, contracted research objectives, publications and the filing of patents.
+- The Company compensates its independent directors as follows: annual retainer of \$25,000, additional annual retainer of \$25,000 for the Chairman of the Board, additional annual retainer of \$10,000 for committee chairs, \$1,500 per board meeting attended in person, and \$1,000 for all other board and subcommittee meetings. - On December 22, 2010, the Company and Dr. Marianne Sadar entered into a consulting agreement, subsequently amended February 1, 2013 and February 1, 2015, whereby Dr. Sadar received a monthly consulting fee of C\$15,000 and various bonuses payable on the achievement of milestones such as IND filings, contracted research objectives, publications and the filing of patents.
 The consulting agreement expired on January 31, 2018.
+Under a new consulting agreement, effective February 1, 2018, Dr. Sadar will receive an annual consulting fee of C\$180,000 (C\$15,000 monthly) and is eligible for a bonus of up to 25% of the annual consulting fee upon accomplishment of certain objectives as agreed upon by all parties.

-- (3) On December 22, 2010, the Company and Dr. Raymond Andersen entered into a consulting agreement, subsequently amended February 1, 2013 and February 1, 2015, whereby Dr. Andersen receives a monthly consulting fee of C\$10,000 and various bonuses payable on achievement of milestones such as IND filings, contracted research objectives, publications and the filing of patents.
-The consulting agreement expired on January 31, 2018. - (4) Dr. David R. Parkinson receives a base salary of \$438,600 per annum and a performance-based bonus per annum of up to 50% of his base salary. - (5) David Wood receives a base salary of \$230,000 per annum and a performance-based bonus per annum of up to 30% of his base salary. - (6) Peter Virsik receives a base salary of \$365,000 per annum and a performance-based bonus per annum of up to 40% of his base salary. - (7) Dr. Frank Perabo received a base salary of \$447,372 per annum.
+- (3) On December 22, 2010, the Company and Dr. Raymond Andersen entered into a consulting agreement, subsequently amended February 1, 2013 and February 1, 2015, whereby Dr. Andersen received a monthly consulting fee of C\$10,000 and various bonuses payable on achievement of milestones such as IND filings, contracted research objectives, publications and the filing of patents.
+The consulting agreement expired on January 31, 2018.
+Under a new consulting agreement, effective February 1, 2018, Dr. Andersen will receive an annual consulting fee of C\$180,000 (C\$15,000 monthly) and is eligible for a bonus of up to 25% of the annual consulting fee upon accomplishment of certain objectives as agreed upon by all parties. - Or.
+David R. Parkinson receives a base salary of \$451,758 per annum and a performance-based bonus per annum of up to 50% of his base salary. - David Wood receives a base salary of \$236,900 per annum and a performance-based bonus per annum of up to 30% of his base salary. - Peter Virsik receives a base salary of \$375,950 per annum and a performance-based bonus per annum of up to 40% of his base salary. - Or.
+Frank Perabo received a base salary of \$447,372 per annum.
 Dr. Perabo resigned as the CMO of the Company effective January 31, 2018 and will continue to serve the Company in an advisory capacity. - (8) Share-based payments to related parties represents the fair value of options granted and vested in the period to key management personnel.

-Key management personnel include: Dr. David R. Parkinson, Chief Executive Officer ("CEO"); David Wood, Chief Financial Officer ("CFO"); Peter Virsik, Executive Vice-President and Chief Operating Officer ("COO"); Dr. Frank Perabo, CMO (who resigned from such role effective January 31, 2018); Dr. Marianne Sadar, Director; Dr. Raymond Andersen, Director; Richard Glickman, Director and Chairman of the Board; Gary Sollis, Director; Franklin Berger, Director; and Scott Requadt, Director.
+Key management personnel include: Dr. David R. Parkinson, Chief Executive Officer ("CEO"); David Wood, Chief Financial Officer ("CFO"); Peter Virsik, Executive Vice-President and Chief Operating Officer ("COO"); Dr. Frank Perabo, CMO (who resigned from such role effective January 31, 2018); Dr. Marianne Sadar, Director; Dr. Raymond Andersen, Director; Richard Glickman, Director and Chairman of the Board; Gary Sollis, Director; Franklin Berger, Director; Scott Requadt, Director, and Hugo Beekman, Director (who resigned from such role effective May 30, 2018).

-During the three months ended December 31, 2017, the Company granted Nil (2016 - Nil) options to key management personnel.
-The vesting of options granted to key management personnel in prior periods was recorded as a share-based payments expense in the statement of income and comprehensive income at a value of \$93,760 for the three months ended December 31, 2017 (2016 - \$306,690).
+During the nine months ended June 30, 2018, the Company re-granted, re-priced, and extended the expiry dates of 73,000 (2017 - Nil) options and granted 682,000 (2017 - Nil) options to key management personnel.
+The vesting of options granted to key management personnel in prior periods was recorded as a share-based payments expense in the statement of income and comprehensive income at a value of \$900,923 for the nine months ended June 30, 2018 (2017 - \$634,149).